Radio-Pato/RadioPato-Backend/README.md

 - `middelwares` contain files with configurations necessary between controllers and database such as autentications

+- `models` contain files with schemas and data models

 - `routes` containe all files of configuration of routes